Skip to content ↓

 Credits:

-Credit: Acemoglu, Adam Glanzman; Johnson, courtesy of MIT
+Credit: Acemoglu, Adam Glanzman; Johnson, Michelle Fiorenza

 MIT economists Daron Acemoglu and Simon Johnson PhD ’89, whose work has illuminated the relationship between political systems and economic growth, have been named winners of the 2024 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
 Political scientist James Robinson of the University of Chicago, with whom they have worked closely, also shares the award.